 Here the tourists get to walk to and from their lodges, these take up much time up to like 6 hours.

 Other walking safaris include; a hiking trail, getting out during a game drive, short walk from the lodge, morning or afternoon walk, full day walking safari.

 Exploring the wild at their own pace and keeping a tourist physically fit at all the time since every tourist gets to move on their own except those with special needs.
 The tourists are given very experienced and professional guides through a rich wild life area where guests get to get and authentic insight of the bush other than observing it which gives the tourists a chance to connect meaningfully with the world and the wild.
 Many tourists have embarked to going for guided walks in different forests and reserves with a primary objective to explore different wildlife species along the bush and the forests at a slower pace.

 The best time to go for such walks and visits is in the dry season (June, July, August, September, and December) where there are more moderate temperatures.
-The animals too are usually collected around the water reserves giving you the best view for the rich wild life in Africa.
-Here the tourists are assured of the authentic insight of the wild other than observing it therefore, you are assured of –experiencing the world’s best and satisfaction giving you the most exciting feeling.
+The animals usually collect around the water reserves giving you the best view for the rich wild life in Africa.
+Here the tourists receive the authentic insight of the wild other than observing it.
+Therefore, you are assured of experiencing the world’s best and satisfaction giving you the most exciting feeling.

 What to expect

 Walking safaris are highly educational since a tourist gets to come face to face with a big game of the wild life, plant life and eco systems.
 These are the most daring forms of exploring adventures because a tourist gets to discover a level of details from the small reptiles, insects to learning how guides get to track big game out of the bush.
 You should expect a wide range of wild life knowledge to attain.

 You can also combine your gorilla trekking safaris on the walking safaris since one gets to walk in the forests and reserves like: